IBM/deploy-app-using-tekton-on-kubernetes/README.md

 It creates a secret named as `ibm-cr-secret` which will be used in configuration file for service account.

-In this configuration file `serviceaccount.yaml`, serviceaccount resource uses the secret generated in previous step.
-For added security, we add the sensitive information in a Kubernetes Secret and populate the kubeconfig from them.
-As per the definition of Secret resource, the newly built secret is populated with an API token for the service account.
-Next section in configuration file, define roles.
+In the configuration file `tekton-pipeline/pipeline/service-account.yaml`:
+* serviceaccount resource uses the secret generated above `ibm-cr-secret`.
+* As per the definition of Secret resource, the newly built secret is populated with an API token for the service account.
+* The next step is to define roles.
 A Role can only be used to grant access to resources within a single namespace.
 Need to include appropriate resources and apiGroups in rules, then only it will work otherwise it will fail with access issues.
-A role binding grants the permissions defined in a role to a user or set of users.
+* A role binding grants the permissions defined in a role to a user or set of users.
 It holds a list of subjects (users, groups, or service accounts), and a reference to the role being granted.

+Apply this configuration as:

 ```
   kubectl apply -f pipeline/service-account.yaml
 ```
 **Run the Pipeline**

-Modify `imageUrl` and `imageTag` in `pipeline/pipelinerun.yaml`.
+Before executing Pipelinerun, modify `imageUrl` and `imageTag` in `tekton-pipeline/pipeline/pipelinerun.yaml`.
 Refer `Setup Deploy Target` section above to decide on image URL and tag.
 If imageURL is *us.icr.io/test_namespace/builtApp* and image tag is *latest*, then update configuration file as:

 ```
   sed -i '' s#IMAGE_URL#us.icr.io/test_namespace/builtApp# pipeline/pipelinerun.yaml